servoz/populse_mia/README.md

 # Documentation

-Available soon
+   > Available soon

 # Installation

-From PyPI:
+* From PyPI

-    # Available soon
+   > Available soon

-From source for Linux distributions:
+* From source, for Linux distributions

-    # A compatible version of Python must be installed
+  * A compatible version of Python must be installed
+  * Install a Version Control System, for example [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), and clone the source codes
+    * Depending of your distribution, [package management system](https://en.wikipedia.org/wiki/Package_manager) can be different

-    sudo apt-get install git
+          % sudo apt-get install git # Debian like
+          % sudo dnf install git # Fedora 22 and later etc.

-    # Get source code from Github.
+    * Get source code from Github.
 Replace [mia_install_dir] with a directory of your choice

-    git clone https://github.com/populse/populse_mia.git [mia_install_dir]
+          % git clone https://github.com/populse/populse_mia.git [mia_install_dir]

+  * Or download the zip file of the project ([green button "Clone or Download"](https://github.com/populse/populse_mia))

+     * Extract the data in the directory of your choice [mia_install_dir]

+  * Then, install the Python module distribution

-    cd [mia_install_dir]
+        % cd [mia_install_dir]
-    sudo python3 setup.py install # Ensure that you use python >= 3.5 (use python3.x to be sure)
+        % sudo python3 setup.py install # Ensure that you use python >= 3.5 (use python3.x to be sure)

-    # To run MIA from the source code, don't remove it.
+  * To run MIA from the source code, don't remove it.
 Otherwise:

-    cd ..
+        % cd ..
-    rm -r [mia_install_dir]
+        % rm -r [mia_install_dir]

 # Usage

-For Linux, launching from the source code directory via command line:
+  * For Linux: launching from the source code directory via command line

-    # Add the module directory to the python path.
-Replace [mia_install_dir] with installation directory
+    * Add the module directory to the python path

+      * Depending of your command-line interpreter, [the environment variables management](https://en.wikipedia.org/wiki/Unix_shell) can be different

-    export PYTHONPATH=$PYTHONPATH:[mia_install_dir]/python/populse_mia/src/modules
+            % export PYTHONPATH=$PYTHONPATH:[mia_install_dir]/python/populse_mia/src/modules # bash
+            % setenv PYTHONPATH ${PYTHONPATH}:[mia_install_dir]/python/populse_mia/src/modules # tcsh / csh
+            etc.

+    * Then interprets the main.py file

-    cd [mia_install_dir]/python/populse_mia/src/scripts
+          % cd [mia_install_dir]/python/populse_mia/src/scripts
-    python3 main.py
+          % python3 main.py

-Usage instructions for other platforms available soon.
+> Usage instructions for other platforms available soon

 # Tests

 Unit tests written thanks to the python module unittest